disarm-platform/config-faas-cluster/README.md

 - start the revrse proxy and
 `docker stack deploy -c docker-compose.yml rp`

-- once confirmed traefik running fine, remove the port entry from `docker-compose.yml` to avoid leaving traefik dashboard exposed
+- once confirmed traefik running fine, remove the port entry from `docker-compose.yml` to avoid leaving traefik dashboard exposed, and redeploy stack as above(`docker stack deploy...`)

+- visit port.srv.locational.io and create initial username and password

 - add secrets for openfaas
 `echo "admin" | docker secret create basic-auth-user -` `echo "verysecretpassword" | docker secret create basic-auth-password -`

-- Login to portainer and create a stack from the openfaas template
+- Login to portainer and create and deploy a stack from the openfaas template

-- On the openfaas stack edit the docker-compose.yml and replace it with the openfaas docker compose file from this repo and edit the `traefik.frontend.rule` label to be the openfaas domain name on the gateway service.
+- On the openfaas stack edit the docker-compose.yml and replace it with the openfaas docker compose file from this repo

 - For monitoring, add the datadog agent from the portainer templates with an API key from [this](https://app.datadoghq.com/account/settings#api) page of the datadog website